Nissan X-Trail T32

 The R9M timing chain stretches from as early as 140,000 km, well before its intended service life of 250,000 km.
 A jumped chain can bend valves through piston contact.

 Symptoms: Rattling from timing chain area on cold start, engine warning light, rough running, misfires - !!
-EGR valve and cooler foul rapidly from 80,000 km
+Exhaust manifold cracks (twin-turbo 160 PS) from 120,000 km

 Early M9R variants with automatic gearbox show connecting rod bearing failure at very low mileage (14,000–57,000 km).
 Nissan extended the warranty to 150,000 km and issued internal technical bulletins.